Eurovision Young Musicians 2024

-The Eurovision Young Musicians 2024 was the 21st edition of the Eurovision Young Musicians.
-It took place in the Stormen Concert Hall in Bodø, Norway, on 17 August 2024 at 21:00 CEST.
-It was organised by the European Broadcasting Union (EBU) alongside host broadcaster the Norwegian Broadcasting Corporation (NRK).
-The Norwegian Radio Orchestra accompanied all competing performers at the event with conduction by Eivind Aadland.
+Eurovision Young Musicians 2024 was the 21st edition of Eurovision Young Musicians, held on 17 August 2024 at the Stormen Concert Hall in Bodø, Norway, and presented by Silje Nordnes and Mona Berntsen.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster the Norwegian Broadcasting Corporation (NRK).
+The Norwegian Radio Orchestra conducted by Eivind Aadland accompanied all competing performers.

+The winner was violinist Leonhard Baumgartner representing Austria, with cellist Hugo Svedberg representing Sweden placing second, and flautist Fabian Egger representing Germany placing third.